 Methylphenidate can be habit-forming.
 Do not apply more patches, apply the patches more often, or leave the patches on for longer than prescribed by your doctor.
-If you use too much methylphenidate, you may find that the medication no longer controls your symptoms, you may feel a need to use large amounts of the medication, and you may experience unusual changes in your behavior.
-Tell your doctor if you drink or have ever drunk large amounts of alcohol, use or have ever used street drugs, or have overused prescription medications.
+If you use too much methylphenidate, you may continue to feel a need to use large amounts of the medication, and you may experience unusual changes in your behavior.
+You or your caregiver should tell your doctor immediately, if you experience any of the following symptoms: fast, pounding, or irregular heartbeat; sweating; dilated pupils; abnormally excited mood; restlessness; difficulty falling sleeping or staying asleep; hostility; aggression; anxiety; loss of appetite; loss of coordination; uncontrollable movement of a part of the body; flushed skin; vomiting; stomach pain; or thinking about harming or killing oneself or others or planning or trying to do so.
+Also, tell your doctor if you drink or have ever drunk large amounts of alcohol, use or have ever used street drugs, or have overused prescription medications.

 Do not stop using methylphenidate transdermal patches without talking to your doctor, especially if you have overused the medication.
 Your doctor will probably decrease your dose gradually and monitor you carefully during this time.
 You may develop severe depression if you suddenly stop using methylphenidate transdermal patches after overusing the medication.
 Your doctor may need to monitor you carefully after you stop using methylphenidate transdermal patches, even if you have not overused the medication, because your symptoms may worsen when treatment is stopped.